GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 The background panel
 ~~~~~~~~~~~~~~~~~~~~

-For almost all maps you will wish to place a background panel of uniform color behind
+For most maps you will wish to place a background panel of uniform color behind
 any of the map features you plan to add.
 Because the panel is linked to the map feature
 you have selected, the parameters such as location and dimensions are handled automatically.
-What remains is to specify the attributes of the panel.
+What remains is to specify the *attributes* of the panel.
 Typically, panels settings are
 given via a module's **-F** option by appending one or more modifiers.
 Here is a list of
 the attributes that is under your control:

 #.
 Color or pattern.
 You specify the fill you want with **+g**\ *fill* [Default is no fill].

 #.
 Panel frame pen.
-Turn on the frame outline with **+p**, using as pen defined via
+Turn on the frame outline with **+p**, using the pen defined via
    :ref:`MAP_FRAME_PEN <MAP_FRAME_PEN>`.
 You may override this choice with **+p**\ *pen*
    [Default is no outline].